PM Lee calls for US to deepen economic ties in Asia-Pacific

-WASHINGTON - Prime Minister Lee Hsien Loong called for the United States to develop and grow its economic ties with the Asia-Pacific region, as he met Democrat and Republican leaders on Wednesday (March 30).
+Prime Minister Lee Hsien Loong called for the United States to develop and grow its economic ties with the Asia-Pacific region as he met Democrat and Republican leaders on Wednesday.

-"We hope to see these bear fruit in the years to come," said PM Lee, who is on a working visit to the US that ends Saturday.
+"We hope to see this bear fruit in the years to come," said PM Lee, who is on a working visit to the US that ends tomorrow.

-There has been some concern in Washington that US economic engagement in the region is lacking compared to China's deepening integration with other Asian economies.
+There has been some concern in Washington that US economic engagement in the region is lacking, compared with China's deepening integration with other Asian economies.

-The US withdrew from the Trans-Pacific Partnership mega trade deal in 2017, which eventually evolved to become the Comprehensive and Progressive Agreement for Trans-Pacific Partnership.
-China has applied to join the CPTPP.
+The US withdrew from the Trans-Pacific Partnership mega trade deal in 2017, which evolved to become the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).

 America's exit from the trade deal was now "water under the bridge", PM Lee said earlier in the day at a dialogue organised by the Council on Foreign Relations.